Passports are required by law to travel anywhere outside of the US, but some cruises have a loophole!

 Most ships do have laundry facilities, hairdryers in the room, and several other things.
 If you have any questions on amenities onboard, please ask us and we can find out for you!

-Or, you can grab a box of Dramamine (metoclopramide) non-drowsy formula and pop 2 in the morning…some guests do this even if they haven't had any seasickness as a preventative in case of rough seas!
+Or, you can grab a box of Dramamine (metoclopramide) non-drowsy formula and take two in the morning.
+Some guests do this even if they haven't had any seasickness as a preventative in case of rough seas!

 If you have further questions, please feel free to contact us and we will be happy to discuss cruising further!